ZaydenBlaze14/Useful/readme.md

    - [Parsec](https://parsec.app/) - Remote desktop app which also allows for game streaming and co-op play, with lesser impact on performance (requires making an account)

    - [Playnite](https://playnite.link/) - Similar to GOG Galaxy but with more platforms, emulators, also with a portable version

+   - [OBS](https://obsproject.com/) - Used for easy recording of displays or games with no to minimal cpu load

+   - [Voicemeeter](https://www.vb-audio.com/Voicemeeter/index.htm) - Configure different multiple audio inputs and outputs in your system

+   - [EarTrumpet](https://github.com/File-New-Project/EarTrumpet) - Per application volume control from the system tray

 #